 Embracing the notion of the scholar-artist, my research focuses on the intersections of theatrical performance and issues of language, race, class, gender, culture and national identity.
 My areas of research and teaching include: multilingual performance, translation studies, African American theater, theater of Cape Verde (West Africa), creole and mixed race performance, theater for social change, musical theater, new play development, world theater history, and directing.
+I seek to center antiracist, decolonizing, and reparative strategies in all areas of my work.

 My monograph, Crioulo Performance: Remapping Creole and Mixed Race Theatre, will be published by Vanderbilt Press in the series “Performing Latin American and Caribbean Identities.”
 I redirect the traditional centering of Creole Studies in the Caribbean back across the Atlantic to the African archipelago of Cabo Verde (Cape Verde), recognized by many historians as the first creole society and early center of the transatlantic slave trade.
 By analyzing staged performances, dramaturgical strategies and cultural traditions, I construct a Crioulo performance theory that expands ways to conceptualize global creole or mixed race identities.
-This book is the first critical study in English dedicated solely to Cape Verdean theater.
+This book is the first critical study in English solely dedicated to Cape Verdean theater.

 My chapter, “Setting a Global Table with Multilingual Theater,” was recently published in CASTING A MOVEMENT, edited by Claire Syler and Daniel Banks.
 The chapter is based on my direction of the multilingual premiere of The Orphan Sea by Caridad Svich.
 I suggest that the choice to direct a multilingual play is an invitation to engage in cross-cultural projects that celebrate different cultures, religions, identities, and perspectives.
 Our rehearsals and performances were sites to experiment with translation theory, multilingual performance strategies, and audience reception.
 I am honored to be part of this exciting collection from Routledge.